 INSPECTION OR SERVICE WHAT SHOULD BE DONE Steering, Suspension and Front-Wheel-Drive Axle Boot and Seal Inspection Inspect the front and rear suspension and steering system for damaged, loose or missing parts, signs of wear, or lack of lubrication.
 Inspect the power steering lines and hoses for proper hookup, binding, leaks, cracks, chafing, etc. Clean and then inspect the drive axle boot seals for damage, tears or leakage.
 Replace seals if necessary.
 Exhaust System Inspection Inspect the complete exhaust system.
 Inspect the body near the exhaust system.
-Look for broken, damaged, missing or out-of-position parts as well as open seams, holes, loose connections, or other conditions which could cause a heat build-up in the floor pan or could let exhaust fumes into the vehicle.
+Look for broken damaged, missing or out-of-position parts as well as open seams, holes, loose connections, or other conditions which could cause a heat build-up in the floor pan or could let exhaust fumes into the vehicle.
 See the Index under Engine Exhaust .
 Throttle Linkage Inspection Inspect the throttle linkage for interference or binding, and for damaged or missing parts.
 Replace parts as needed.
 Brake System Inspection Inspect the complete system.
 Inspect brake lines and hoses for proper hookup, binding, leaks, cracks, chafing, etc. Inspect disc brake pads for wear and rotors for surface condition.
-Inspect other brake parts, including calipers, parking brake, etc. Check parking brake adjustment.
+Also inspect drum brake linings for wear and cracks.
+Inspect other brake parts, including drums, wheel cylinders, calipers, parking brake, etc. Check parking brake adjustment.
 You may need to have your brakes inspected more often if your driving habits or conditions result in frequent braking.
 NOTE: A low brake fluid level can indicate worn disc brake pads which may need to be serviced.
-Also, if the brake system warning light stays on or comes on, something may be wrong with the brake system.
+Also, if the brake warning light stays on or comes on, something may be wrong with the brake system.
 See the Index under Brake System Warning Light .
-If your vehicle is equipped with anti-lock brakes and the anti-lock brake system warning light stays on, comes on or flashes, something may be wrong with the anti-lock brake system.
+If your anti-lock brake system warning light stays on or comes on, something may be wrong with the anti-lock brake system.
 See the Index under Anti-Lock Brake System Warning Light .